 6. Don’t Ignore Mobile While Choosing Your Brand Name

-In such cases, many of your customers may see that mobile app logo icon as the main name of your brand.
+In such cases, many of your customers may see that the mobile app logo icon as the main name of your brand.

 So choose a name that can be tweaked for mobile app

-Pro Tip: Avoid using an acronym for mobile app brand name icon as it won’t tell much about your industry or products/services.
+Pro Tip: Avoid using an acronym for the mobile app brand name icon as it won’t tell much about your industry or products/services.

 7. Be Patient with Iterations During Your Brand Naming Process

 Rome wasn’t built in a day, neither will be your brand name.

 Getting the right name for your brand can be a tedious process.